Frequently Asked Questions

 Business Leader & HR FAQs

-A workplace chaplain (also called an Employee Support Specialist) is a neutral, trusted friend.
+An occupational chaplain is a neutral, trusted friend.
 We are trained, trauma-informed professionals who provide confidential, person-led support to employees and their families.
 OCA chaplains visit workplaces regularly, offering encouragement and perspective through consistent, relationship-based care.

 How does this help my business?